-Section 1.
+- Section 1.
 Attendance.
-Commissioners and/or their Alternates are expected to attend all regularly scheduled Commission meetings, priority- and allocation-setting meetings, orientation and training meetings, and the Annual Meeting.

-In accordance with Los Angeles County Code 3.29.060 (Meetings and committees), the BOS shall be notified of member attendance on a semi-annual basis.

-- Section 2.
+Commissioners and/or their Alternates are expected to attend all regularly scheduled Commission meetings, primary committee meetings, priority- and allocation-setting meetings, orientation, and training meetings, and the Annual Conference. - A. In accordance with Los Angeles County Code 3.29.060 (Meetings and committees), the BOS shall be notified of member attendance on a semi-annual basis. - Section 2.
 Committee Assignments.
-Commissioners are required to be a member of at least one standing committee, the member's "primary committee assignment," and adhere to attendance requirements of that committee. - A. Commissioners who live and work outside of Los Angeles County as necessary to meet expectations of their specific seats on the Commission are exempted from the requirement of a primary committee assignment. - B. Commissioners and Alternates are allowed to voluntarily request or accept "secondary committee assignments" upon agreement of the Co-Chairs. - Section 3.
+Commissioners are required to be a member of at least one standing committee, known as the member's "primary committee assignment," and adhere to attendance requirements of that committee. - A. Commissioners who live and work outside of Los Angeles County as necessary to meet expectations of their specific seats on the Commission are exempted from the requirement of a primary committee assignment, i.e., State Office of AIDS/Part B Representative and State Medi-Cal Representative.

+- B. Commissioners and Alternates are allowed to voluntarily request or accept "secondary committee assignments" upon agreement of the Co-Chairs. - Section 3.
 Conflict of Interest.
-Consistent with the Los Angeles County Code 3.29.046 (Conflict of Interest), Commission members are required to abide by the

-Conflict of Interest and Disclosure requirements of the Commission, the County of Los Angeles, the State of California (including Government Code Sections 87100, 87103, and 1090, et seq.), the Ryan White Program, as outlined in HRSA and relevant CDC guidance.

-- A. As specified in Section 2602(b)(5) (42 U.S.C § 300ff-12) of the Ryan White legislation, the Commission shall not be involved directly or in an advisory capacity in the administration of Ryan White funds and shall not designate or otherwise be involved in the selection of entities as recipients of those grant funds.
-While not addressed in the Ryan White legislation, the Commission shall adhere to the same rules for CDC and other funding. - B. Section 2602(b)(5)(B) continues that a planning council member who has a financial interest in, is employed by, or is a member of a public or private entity seeking local Ryan White funds as a provider of specific services is precluded from participating in-directly or in an advisory capacity-the process of selecting contracted providers for those services. - C. Further, in accordance with HRSA guidance, Commission Policy/Procedure #08.3105 (Ryan White Conflict of Interest Requirements) dictates that all members must declare conflicts of interest involving Ryan White-funded agencies and their services, and the member is required to recuse themselves from discussion concerning that area of conflict, or funding for those services and/or to those agencies. - Section 4.
+Consistent with the Los Angeles County Code 3.29.046 (Conflict of Interest), Commission members are required to abide by the Conflict of Interest and Disclosure requirements of the Commission, the County of Los Angeles, the State of California (including Government Code Sections 87100, 87103, and 1090, et seq.), the RWHAP, as outlined in HRSA and relevant CDC guidance. - A. As specified in Section 2602(b)(5) (42 U.S.C § 300ff-12) of the RWHAP legislation, the Commission shall not be involved directly or in an advisory capacity in the administration of RWHAP funds and shall not designate or otherwise be involved in the selection of entities as recipients of those grant funds.
+While not addressed in the Ryan White legislation, the Commission shall adhere to the same rules for CDC and other funding. - B. Section 2602(b)(5)(B) continues that a planning council member who has a financial interest in, is employed by, or is a member of a public or private entity seeking local RWHAP funds as a provider of specific services is precluded from participating in-directly or in an advisory capacity-the process of selecting contracted providers for those services. - C. Further, in accordance with HRSA guidance, Commission Policy #08.3105: Ryan White Conflict of Interest Requirements, dictates that all members must declare conflicts of interest involving RWHAP-funded agencies and their services, and the member is required to recuse themselves from discussion and/or voting concerning that area of conflict, or funding for those services and/or to those agencies. - Section 4.
 Code of Conduct.
-All Commission members and members of the public are expected to adhere to the Commission's approved code of conduct at Commission and sponsored meetings and events. - Section 5.
+All Commission members and members of the public are expected to adhere to the Commission's approved Code of Conduct at Commission and sponsored meetings and events.
+Those in violation of the Code of Conduct will be subject to the Commission's Policy #08.3302 Intra-Commission Grievance and Sanctions Procedures. - Section 5.
 Comprehensive Training.
-Commissioners and Alternates are required to fulfill all mandatory County and Commission training requirements
+Commissioners and Alternates are required to fulfill all mandatory County and Commission training requirements.

 - Section 6.
 Removal/Replacement.
-A Commissioner or Alternate may be removed or replaced by the BOS for failing to meet attendance requirements, and/or other reasons determined by the BOS. - A. The Commission, via its Operations and Executive Committees may recommend to vacate a member's seat if egregious or unresolved violations of the code of conduct occur, after six months of consecutive absences, if the member's term is expired, or during the term if a member has moved out of the jurisdiction and/or no longer meets the qualifications for the seat.
+A Commissioner or Alternate may be removed or replaced by the BOS for failing to meet attendance requirements, and/or other reasons determined by the BOS. - A. The Commission, via its Operations and Executive Committees, may recommend vacating a member's seat if egregious or unresolved violations of the Code of Conduct occur, after three months of consecutive absences, if the member's term is expired, or during the term if a member has moved out of the jurisdiction and/or no longer meets the qualifications for the seat.